-This is a letter not from us, but from your students, it requires a response from you to them.
-We are confident that children would like to hear from you.
+This is a letter not from us, but from your students.
 We are excited that there is always a possibility of converting our classroom into a room-of-class.
-In the form of some questions and ideas, this letter just has sparks, which you can use to light up your own fires.
-The idea is to burn out what is not needed and bake, grill and deep fry our children’s actual potential.
+This letter has sparks in the form of some questions and ideas, which you can use to light up your own fires.
+The idea is to burn out what is not needed; Bake, grill and deep fry our children’s actual potential.
 Happy cooking.

 Aditi and Ratnesh

 No, we are not asking what motivates you, rather questioning your basic premise that we need to be taught.
 What is likely to happen if you give up this belief and give us the right and might to learn by ourselves?

 What if you were just there somewhere in the classroom as an available guide – in need of some guidance?

 What if when we do come to you for guidance and you show us the immense resource we have inside us.

 What if when we were to beg you to teach us – you point us to peers who can do an equally amazing job of teaching?

 What if when we are totally lost – you also get lost (from the room)?
 Left high and dry, we will then push ourselves to further create what we will need all our lives – abilities – to solve, to ideate, to understand, to assimilate, to correlate, to beat ourselves.

 What if we give up and that is the occasion you do not give up on us?
 You hit us back: you do not make it easier for us, you make it more exciting for us , you bring in more ingredients, you add new twists to the tale and yes, you twist our tails too.